Duties for the Lab Coordinator include the following:

 Here are the expectations regarding your schedule:

-You get approval from me for any deviations from this schedule
+You get approval from me in person, by phone, or by email for any

 The position involves fully in-person work.